KEERRO/ctf-writeups/X-MAS CTF 2019/The Elf Postmaster/README.md

 We are given a 64bit ELF file and a docker file for the environment.

-After analyzing the binary we can figure out it's vulnerable to 2 format strig bugs the 1st is a one-shot one and the second is in an infinite loop stops when we send "end of letter" string.
+After analyzing the binary we can figure out it's vulnerable to 2 format string bugs the 1st is a one-shot one and the second is in an infinite loop stops when we send "end of letter" string.

 So we have an infinite arbitrary read/write.